Scheduling Across Timezones Checklist

 Finding a slot

-1. Open the Timezone planner, plug each city in, and set working hours.
+1. Drop the cities into the Timezone planner and set honest working hours.

 Communicate clearly